 You should be aware that no method of transmission over the Internet or method of electronic storage can be guaranteed to be 100% secure.
 There are steps you can take to help protect yourself, such as:

-Be Aware of Phishing Emails
+Be Aware of Fake Messages

 Online tracking is the collection of data about an individual’s Internet activity that is used to deliver targeted advertisements and for other purposes.
 Certain browsers offer users the ability to activate a “Do Not Track” signal.
 Like many other websites and online services, we do not currently process or respond to “Do Not Track” signals from your browser.
-Both we and our service providers may collect Personal Information about our visitors’ online activities over time and across third-party websites.

 Our products and services are not marketed to or intended for use by minors.
 We do not knowingly collect Personal Information online from anyone under the age of 13 and request that any individuals under 13 years of age not provide Personal Information through our Websites or Apps.
 If you believe that we might have any information from a child under age 13, please contact us.